The Lost Bands of Leeds

 Good Goth (The Cure, Siouxsie and the Banshees, Killing Joke, The Birthday Party, Dead Can Dance) outweighed the bad (Rosetta Stone, Love and Rockets, Gene Loves Jezebel, the preposterous Christian Death) and the scene had found its home right here, amid the northern grime and clutter of a pre-Harvey Nics Leeds.
 Celebration!

-Course, Leeds now possesses, in these post-Kaiser Chiefs/Wild Beasts days, the best music scene in the country – but it wasn’t always thus.
+Course, Leeds now possesses one of the best music scenes in the country – but it wasn’t always thus.
 We’ve scoured the archives, the vaults of Crash Records, the deepest recesses of our dusty vinyl collections and rediscovered the best Leeds bands – oh, and of course, you could never call Gang of Four lost exactly, but please forgive us our literary license – we just like the way it sounds.

 It’s Not All Goth – the best lost bands of Leeds